Alternative Service Book: Preparatory work

 Following the failure of the attempts to introduce a new prayer book through Parliament in the 1920s, liturgical reform had idled.

-Some Anglo-Catholic parishes used the English Missal, a version of the BCP which included the prayers of the Latin Mass both in translation and in the original interspersed with prayers from the prayer book; most used either the BCP or the 1928 Prayer Book, which though it was never approved has continued in print until the present with the warning "The publication of this book does not directly or indirectly imply that it can be regarded as authorized for use in churches."
+Some Anglo-Catholic parishes used the English Missal, a version of the BCP which included the prayers of the Roman Missal both in translation and in the original interspersed with prayers from the prayer book; most used either the BCP or the 1928 Prayer Book, which though it was never approved has continued in print until the present with the warning "The publication of this book does not directly or indirectly imply that it can be regarded as authorized for use in churches."
 As time passed and liturgical scholarship proceeded, it became clear that a new attempt should be made to provide orders of service for the church.
 In an attempt to break the deadlock, Dom Gregory Dix, in his book The Shape of the Liturgy published in 1945, proposed that his own thinking about the Eucharist, using what he called the "Four Action Shape", be the basis of a rite.
 He suggested that such a rite be produced by a number of bishops, too many for them to be victimised but not so many so as to suggest rebellion, who would allow such a rite to be used in their own dioceses but who would not protect parish clergy from legal challenge if they used it.
 Dix's ideas were very influential but no one took up the suggestion.